emmett-framework/emmett/docs/orm/relations.md

     has_many({'children': 'self.father'})
 ```

 As you can see, we defined a model `Person` which can have a relation with another record of the same table: father is a `Person` too.
 In order to achieve this result, we simply used the keyword `self`.
-You can also use the model name for the relation, changing `'self'` with `'Person'`, and weppy will understand that too, but we think this way is more self-explanatory.
+You can also use the model name for the relation, changing `'self'` with `'Person'`, and Emmett will understand that too, but we think this way is more self-explanatory.

 ### Scoped relations
 *New in version 0.7*